-- 1. Residents and their guests are expected to comply with the policies and procedures regarding the sale, service, and consumption of alcohol.
-Please consult the Code of Student Responsibility for more information on the Campus Alcohol Policy. - 2.
+- Residents and their guests are expected to comply with the policies and procedures regarding the sale, service, and consumption of alcohol.
+Please consult the Code of Student Responsibility for more information on the Campus Alcohol Policy.
+Alcohol found in residence halls and apartments in violation of policies found in the Code of Student Responsibility will be disposed of by Campus Residences staff, regardless of the owner's age. - 2.
 The use of illegal drugs is prohibited.
 All students living in the residence halls and/or University Apartments and their guests must comply with State and Federal regulations, and Code of Student Responsibility requirements related to the use, possession, and sale of illegal drugs or drug paraphernalia.
 Please consult the Code of Student Responsibility for more information on the University illegal drug policy.